TEJASW144/Quizzer/README.md

 Q) Is there a limit to the number of quizzes I can create?

-A) No the website doesn't has a limit for creating quizzes.
+A) No the website has no limit for creating quizzes.

 Q) Can I share my quizzes with others?

-A) The website does provide the feature to share quizzes.
+A) The website does provide the option to share quizzes.